instana/go-sensor/instrumentation/instasarama/README.md

 - [Consumer_group example](./example_consumer_group_test.go)
 - [Consumer_example](./example_consumer_group_test.go)

-This instrumentation requires an instance of `instana.Sensor` to initialize spans and handle the trace context propagation.
+This instrumentation requires an instance of [`instana.Collector`][Collector] to initialize spans and handle the trace context propagation.
-You can create a new instance of Instana sensor using `instana.NewSensor()`.
+You can create a new instance of Instana collector using [`instana.InitCollector()`][InitCollector].

 `instasarama` provides a set of convenience wrappers for constructor functions exported by `github.com/IBM/sarama`.
 These wrappers are named the same way as their origins and use the same set of arguments.
 In most cases it's enough to replace